ibm-cloud-docs/hp-virtual-servers/iam.md

 # Managing access for {{site.data.keyword.hpvs}}
 {: #iam-hpvs}

 The {{site.data.keyword.cloud}} {{site.data.keyword.hpvs}} service provides you with virtual servers on a highly secure stack with an Ubuntu Linux operating system.
-{:shortdesc}
+{: shortdesc}

 Access to {{site.data.keyword.hpvs}} service instances for users in your account is controlled by {{site.data.keyword.Bluemix_notm}} [Identity and Access Management (IAM)](https://cloud.ibm.com/docs/account?topic=account-iamoverview){: external}.
 Every user that accesses the {{site.data.keyword.hpvs}} service in your account must be assigned an access policy with an IAM role defined.
 The policy determines what actions a user can perform within the context of the service or instance that you select.
 The allowable actions are customized and defined by the {{site.data.keyword.Bluemix_notm}} service as operations that are allowed to be performed on the service.
 The actions are then mapped to IAM user roles.